umfasa/umfasa.github.io/README.md

 # umfasa.github.io
 umfasa 2015 website

+Collaborators:
-Worked on by Nicholas Felicidario and FASA Executive Board
+Nicholas Felicidario - Technology
+Kathleen Guytingco - Designer and Photographer

 Created with HTML5 and CSS3 as wells as some CSS animations